Something magical happens when you give your project a name.

-As scary as it can be to start something new, it’s even more challenging to come up with a name that feels just right.
+As scary as it can be to start a newsletter, sometimes it’s even more challenging to come up with a name for it that feels just right.

-A consistent and memorable name helps keep you—and your brand—top of mind.
+A consistent and memorable name helps keep you—and your brand—top of your readers’ minds.
 A unique name is also easier to refer to since it stands out in your mind.
 Finally, a newsletter name that stands out in the inbox can boost open rates and engagement.

 Anne-Laure Le Cunff, whose Maker Mind newsletter reaches over 20,000 subscribers every week, shares:

 Personalized content is key to growing your newsletter, and a creative name designates a space for your best content.
 You can use this exclusivity to your advantage on your newsletter’s landing page, just like Teela Cunningham does with her weekly newsletter, the Tuesday Tribe.
-The people in her newsletter are the “first to nab special deals” when they’re part of the Tribe.
+As part of the tribe, the people in her newsletter are the “first to nab special deals.”

 Brainstorm words related to your content

-The words you end up choosing have a significant impact on what potential readers assume about your brand.
+The words you choose have a significant impact on what potential readers assume about your brand.
 You need fuel to make newsletter formulas work, and at this stage, there are no bad ideas.

 Start making a list of words that include your name, niche, and unique perspective.
 Sometimes, looking through lists of adjectives, phrases, and adverbs can help.
-Don’t worry about editing at this stage.
-Even if you don’t love a term, write it down, because it may inspire a different idea.
+Don’t worry about editing just yet.
+Even if you don’t love a term, write it down because it may inspire a different idea.

 If the flywheels aren’t turning, think about who your target audience is, how you want them to feel, and how you want to help them.